sifzerda/Tech-Blog/README.md

 - npm run seed
 - npm run watch or npm run start

+Pre-made accounts for logging in debugging purposes:

+    email: sal@hotmail.com
+    password: password12345

+    email: lernantino@gmail.com
+    password: password12345

+    email: amiko2k20@aol.com
+    password: password12345

+    email: xandro@aol.com
+    password: password12345

 ## 5. Usage

 This is an API and full stack code that runs a tech related blog.
 It runs on an express server using Sequelize models that interact with a MySQL database.

-The user can sign up for an account, to create and delete posts, and make commnets on posts.
+The user can sign up for an account, to create, delete and update posts, and make commnets on posts.

 ## 6. Support

 For support, users can contact tydamon@hotmail.com.
+Links to my github and the app repo are also in the footer of the blog.

 ## 8. Contributing